You asked and I answered! Here are my responses to the questions most consistently asked over years and years of consultations.

 Have you shot my kind of wedding?

 Most likely but I am always open to experience something new!
-I have shot weddings barefoot on the beach, weddings in the show, weddings in a castle, weddings abroad, small backyard weddings, opulent weddings, farmhouse weddings, country-chic weddings, a costume wedding on Halloween, traditional weddings, same sex unions, weddings at night, weddings in the morning, marriages in every season, Nigerian weddings, South Asian weddings, Vietnamese Tea ceremonies, Pakistani weddings, Filipino weddings, Jewish weddings, Ethiopian weddings, Latino weddings, been abroad to cover weddings, and I have traveled to shoot weddings in 21 of our 50 states.
+I have shot weddings barefoot on the beach, weddings in the show, weddings in a castle, weddings abroad, small backyard weddings, opulent weddings, farmhouse weddings, country-chic weddings, a costume wedding on Halloween, traditional weddings, same sex unions, weddings at night, weddings in the morning, marriages in every season, Nigerian weddings, Southwest and Southeast Asian weddings, Vietnamese Tea ceremonies, Pakistani weddings, Filipino weddings, Jewish weddings, Ethiopian weddings, Latino weddings, been abroad to cover weddings, and I have traveled to shoot weddings in 21 of our 50 states.
 While there have been many adventures, what I have learned is that you have to know what each type of wedding party is expecting and more importantly to understand the people you are working for.
 Each person is similar yet unique and assimilation is an important part of making great pictures.

 How many weddings have you shot?

-I have never counted but I have been shooting weddings for well over 15 years.
+I have never counted but I have been shooting weddings for well over 20 years.
 All that experience brings you the best of what I have learned, practiced, and perfected.
 What weddings used to mean to me has changed.
 It is not about photography it is about life, tradition, and legacy.
 Being a part of so many weddings has changed me as a person.

 Who owns the pictures?